 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 If you are malnourished, your doctor may give you food, fluid, and electrolytes through an IV.
 You will be advised to gradually increase your caloric intake and avoid certain foods.
 Initially, your diet will be high-protein, low-fat, and lactose-free.

 In addition to changing your diet, you may need to take vitamin and mineral supplements.
 Antidiarrheal medications and medications that slow the contraction and relaxation of the intestinal muscles can also slow your digestion so you can absorb more nutrients.
-Depending on your symptoms, your doctor may prescribe an H2 antagonist, a proton pump inhibitor,
+Depending on your symptoms, your doctor may prescribe an H-2 blocker, a proton pump inhibitor,

 Transplantation of small bowel is an option for those who cannot maintain their nutritional status with other treatments.